-Applications often need to work out the type of a file to see if it is a text file, an HTML document, an executable, etc. This can be done in two ways:
+Applications often need to work out the type of a file, to see if it is a text file, an HTML document, an executable, and so forth.
+This can be done in two ways:

-- · By examining the file's name - By examining the file's contents on an ad hoc basis), and there are also tables of mappings from filename endings to corresponding MIME types.
-These tables have entries such as these:
+- By examining the file's name - · By examining the file's contents

 Utilities such as the Unix file command use the second method and have a complex description file (such as /etc/magic or /usr/share/magic) to aid in this.
-Many other applications, such as Web browsers, mail readers, and even some operating systems, use the first method and work out a file's type based on its name.
+Many other applications, such as web browsers, mail readers, and even some operating systems, use the first method and work out a file's type based on its name.

 A common way of classifying files is into MIME types, such as text/plain and image/gif.
-There are tables of "official" MIME types (unofficial ones can be added
+There are tables of "official" MIME types (unofficial ones can be added on an ad hoc basis), and there are also tables of mappings from file name endings to corresponding MIME types.
+These tables have entries such as these:

-'''

 application/postscript ai eps ps

 application/rtf rtf

 application/zip zip

 image/gif gif

-image/jpeg jpeg jpe jpe text/html html htm
+image/jpeg jpeg jpg jpe

+text/html html htm

 text/plain txt

-'''